 Cover or the covers

-Published: Reading time: ~ 2 min.
+Published: Reading time: ~ 3 min.
 Comments: 0

 Cover or the covers

-Cover in cricket tournaments denotes the location of the outfield players on the next hit of the batsman.
+Cover or the covers in cricket tournaments denotes the location of the outfield players on the next hit of the batsman.
 This position, depending on the batsman’s working hand, may vary.
 However, this is always a part of the field on the left or right flank.
 Let’s analyze the cover points for a right-handed batsman (we describe the positions from the batsman’s side):

 • Cover (located closest to the batsman, near the boundaries of the circle on the right side, at an angle of 30-35 degrees from the batsman);